Buonomano against Bell: Nonergodicity or nonlocality?: Concluding remarks

+A violation of the Bell-type inequalities predicted by the quantum formalism and confirmed by a series of experiments need not be interpreted as incompatibility of local realism and quantum theory; they can be as well interpreted as evidences of a violation of ergodicity for quantum measurement process.
+Under the assumption of nonergodicity one can proceed without rejecting realism.
+However, the latter is closely coupled to structuring physics through two levels of description of physical phenomena, ontic-epistemic, or two mathematical models, theoretical-observational.
+The hypothesis on quantum nonlocality (spooky action at the distance) can be rejected either as an absurd assumption (see Einstein, Podolsky, and Rosen \cite{EPR}) or by using Occam's Razor.

+We remark that GHZ-like tests, which in some aspects present a stronger claim for nonlocality than Bell's arguments, can also be analyzed from the viewpoint of violation of the hypothesis of ergodicity.
+Such analysis is based on the contextual representation of these tests \cite{GHZ}.
+However, this is a separate and complicated problem which deserves special consideration.

-{\bf Experimental recommendations.} {\it It would be natural to switch the experimental research in quantum foundations from the study probabilistic behavior of entangled system to experiments that could test the "pure" (so not mixed with nonlocality) ergodicity.}
+We finally make the following remark about {\it possible future experiments in quantum foundations.} It would be natural to switch the experimental research in quantum foundations from the study of probabilistic behavior of outputs of measurements for entangled system to experiments that can test ``pure'' (not mixed with nonlocality) ergodicity.
+The next step is testing the hypothesis on weak mixing, but not through consideration of compound systems and the the pairs of processes generated by measurement on the sub-systems.
+In fact, weak mixing can be checked straightforwardly for noncompound systems.
+(However, for the moment I do not have the real experimental proposals.)